 The London Directories confirm that John Henry Wrenn and his family lived in Mount Ephraim Road in Streatham from at least 1890 to 1911.
 However at the time of the 1901 census Annie Wrenn was living in Mount Ephraim Road without her husband but with their three children; Burford Wrenn aged 18, Edith Wrenn aged 16 and Christine Wrenn aged six.

 We know that for at least the years 1913 and 1914 John Henry Wrenn lived in the Chantry with his family.
 They are also listed there in the 1915 and 1916 Prewett’s Directories.
 We are not sure when they left to live in Exmouth, although it was before 1921.
 We believe that they left behind one sad reminder of their time in The Chantry – a memorial to their Airedale dog Jack which said he was “gentle and brave”.
-We have an image of the memorial that was later found in the garden.
-Click on the image below for the story.

 The couple died in 1926 in Exmouth in Devon; John Henry on 29th September aged 74 and Anne Hayman Wrenn nee Treatt also 74 years old on 1st October.
 John Henry’s estate was valued at £20,885 3s 7d.

 Alfred Bennett.
 The Chantry was leased to a tenant Alfred Bennett from 25th March 1919 at £110 per annum.
 According to Kelly’s Directory of 1921 Alfred lived at the Chantry.